 On February 4, 2013, PCPPA entered into a lease agreement with the Board of County Commissioners of Pawnee County.
 The lease term is for one year, with option to renew, and semiannual payments of \$3,250 are due May 30 and November 30 for each year the lease is in effect.
-In 2018, PCPPA received rent payment for February through July 2018 in May for \$3,250.
-Of the \$3,250 received amount, \$542.00 is considered unearned.
+The lease was renewed on September 23, 2019, with the same terms as the original agreement.
 In 2019, PCPPA did not receive rent for February through July until after fiscal year end, thus, a receivable is recorded for \$2,708.
+In 2020, PCPPA did not receive rent for February through July until after fiscal year end, thus, a receivable is recorded for \$2,708.